endlesspint8/endlesspint8.github.io/_drafts/2016-08-12-project-euler-versus-ep8.md

 ## To the Bar!

 I take the origin coordinate (0,0) and branch out to see how the numbers expand looking for a pattern.
 This is easy enough to do with the 1x1 and 2x2 grid but begins to present problems at 3x3.
 I rush to develop the last of these trees, am sloppy without realizing it and then spend 30 minutes attempting to find a pattern to an incomplete "solution".
 Upon returning to my sketches, and revisiting my steps, I realize my error.

+> "they must admit that all their calculations were wrong and their figures are unable to describe the heavens"
+---

 **insert photo**